Twelve Bens: Special Area of Conservation (SAC)

 The entire Twelve Bens range (including the Garraun Complex) is a Special Area of Conservation (SAC) (Site Code:002031), as selected for a range of habitats and species listed under the Annex I / II of the E.U.
 Habitats Directive.
 The items of note on the SAC habitats list includes: Oligotrophic Waters, Alpine Heaths, Active Blanket Bogs, remnants of Oak Woodland, Rhynchosporion Vegetation, and Siliceous Scree and Rocky Slopes; while the species list includes: Freshwater Pearl Mussel, Atlantic Salmon, Otter, and Slender Naiad.
-In addition, the 16,163-hectare site includes a some of the rarer Red Data Book species of plant.
+In addition, the 16,163-hectare site includes some of the rarer Red Data Book species of plant.
 The SAC directive on the range describes it as "One of the largest and most varied sites of conservation interest in Ireland".